HL7/fhir-ichom-breast-cancer-ig/design-doctrine.md

 * keep IG publisher and sushi up to date - always use the latest version

 # AnswerOptions versus ValueSet
-* Rule of thump is: Use Valuesets when the list of permitted answers consist of existing codes (e.g. gender) and/or when the list of permitted answers are repeatedly used in other questions.
+* Rule of thumb is: Use Valuesets when the list of permitted answers consists of existing codes (e.g. gender) and/or when the list of permitted answers are repeatedly used in other questions.
 Otherwise, use answerOptions.